Copy Data Management (CDM)

 Your ability to make sound business decisions based on data-driven analytics hinges on data quality and relevancy.
 However, sometimes you choose to use stale data because it takes too long or costs too much for databases to be manually refreshed.
 Yet the end result can be bad decisions based on old data that negatively impacts revenue.

 With Commvault Active Copy Management, you'll enable immediate access to fresh business data for use in analytics and reporting.
 Leveraging policy-based automation and self-service capabilities, you'll ensure that both departments and end-users can access up-to-date data as needed.
 No more waiting for time-consuming manual refreshes of databases to obtain access to the latest and greatest data.
 Ultimately, this capability improves business agility and accelerates decision making, resulting in faster time-to-value.
-By providing more visibility into your environment, Commvault software can enables a 156 percent improvement in analytics coverage.6
+By providing more visibility into your environment, Commvault software can enable a 57% to 392% improvement in data coverage for protection, analytics, encryption and reporting.6

 Learn more about copy data management